Anti-Social Behaviour Communication (ASB)

 We can see from the data below that our current satisfaction rate for managing and responding to ASB is currently at 58.74%.
 While there's room for improvement, we're already taking steps to address this by enhancing how we record cases.
 We ask for your feedback every time a case closes, and use this to continuously improve our case management process.

-🔍 Here are the five key themes that have been highlighted:
+🔍 Here are the five key themes that were previously highlighted from residents' feedback:

 • Improving communication